Richard-Ly-7/orderdropper/README.md

-OrderDropper is a food ordering site which allows restaurants to post, edit, and delete their dishes, and allows buyers to add dishes to their cart and order them.
+OrderDropper is a food ordering site which allows restaurants to post, edit, and delete their dishes, and allows customers to add dishes to their cart and order them.

 In order to set up this app locally, create .env files in both the client and backend with the following environment values: